pnutbutterprincess/logseq/pages/fossa.md

-- a depression or how in a
+- a depression or hollow in a bone